 All ransomware incidents are unknowingly initiated by human behaviour, so implementing security awareness training should occur first and foremost.
 This training is imperative as it teaches users to distinguish real threats from legitimate data.
 It also teaches them how to look for threats within emails and what types of best security practices to follow.
 For starters, training all users on not clicking anything in their emails unless verified and how to keep their communications secure by employing the latest security updates.

 2. Employ Scanning Tools for Ransomware

 There are specific tools available on both paid and open-source platforms that continuously scan your network for anything that resembles Ransomware.
-Most red flags are behavioral activities of a user like naming a file, deleting a file, or accessing data that is not normally accessed by that user.
-These tools detect patterns of unusual behavior and trigger alerts that need investigating and then remediation.
+Most red flags are behavioural activities of a user like naming a file, deleting a file, or accessing data that is not normally accessed by that user.
+These tools detect patterns of unusual behaviour and trigger alerts that need investigating and then remediation.

 3. Employ Robust Endpoint Anti-Virus Security

 Implementing a robust endpoint security system is crucial to mitigate these attacks.
 Certain antivirus engines can detect malicious malware and prevent it from getting downloaded.
 In addition, these tools can also provide the ability to view compromised devices and even send alert notifications when a user stumbles on a risky website.
 However, ransomware attacks are getting more complex as cybercriminals are coming up with innovative ways to get around the system.
 Therefore, more stringent security protocols need to be in place in conjunction with strong antivirus solutions.

 - McAfee, industry-leading antivirus software provides both business threat detection and protection from hackers and cyber-attacks including ransomware.

 - Fortinet, provides cybersecurity, threat protection, and endpoint management solutions.